 Wrist Band Monitor and Pool Gate Alarm

 The wrist band monitor is a device worn by your child and is activated when the device hits the water.
 Thus you know when your child is in the water.
 Very effective for an active child, especially a toddler.

 A pool gate alarm can be installed on your gate and is activated by motion, thus you would know when the gate is being opened for entree.

 These are two different levels of safety combined with always having eyes when someone is in the pool.

-The City of Keller, Texas, has sponsored a water safety walk in conjunction with the local fire department and Cook Children's Hospital.
+In recent years, the City of Keller, Texas, has sponsored a water safety walk in conjunction with the local fire department and Cook Children's Hospital.
 Each year a neighborhood with a high density number of swimming pools was the targeted area in which to distribute water safety information.
 Packages were assembled that included information and statistics on water safety and a water watcher wrist band, then volunteers walked the neighborhood attaching the information to each house whether they had a pool or not.